 Every local church must be connected to Christ through the Holy Spirit.
 No church exists in isolation.
 It must be connected to Christ in order for it to have life.
-Equally, it must follow
+Equally, it must follow Christ to allow Him to build it, for Jesus said, "I will build my church" (Matthew 16:18, NIV).

-Christ to allow Him to build it, for Jesus said, "/ will build my church" (Matthew 16:18 - NIV).
-Every church around the world that is connected to Christ in this way (with Christ as its Head) is called, amongst other things, God's "field" because it is the place where God is working.
+As I will explain in greater detail below, every church around the world that is connected to Christ in this way (with Christ as its head) is called, amongst other things, God's "field" because it is the place where God is working (1 Corinthians 3:9, NIV).
 Every church that is connected properly to Christ is also loosely connected to every other church, because they all belong to Christ.